redrum-llik/TeamCity-Terraform-Plugin/README.md

 * `my_db_type`: will match exactly this type of resource
 * `my_db_type|my_other_db_type`: will match both resources
 * `^((?!my_throwaway_type_of_resource).)*$`: will match anything except this resource type (whitelist)

-**Create if not found**: if the specified workspace has not been found, try creating it.

-## General Parameters

-**Pass system properties**: save system properties to specified path which may be used with `-var-file` argument

-# Implementation details

-## System properties

-If a corresponding option is enabled, system properties will be exported into a temporary JSON file.
-This file will be supplied as the `-var-file` value.
-The dots (`.`) in property name are replaced with underscores (`_`) to provide a valid variable identifier.